 How Do I Know Which One Should I Choose?

 Both plenum and riser cables commonly include a rope or polymer filament with high tensile strength, which helps support the weight of the cable when it is dangling in an open chute.
 Cables like twisted-pair, coaxial, HDMI, and DVI are available in both plenum and riser versions.
 The cable cost is often significantly higher than general-use cable due to the special restricted-use flame retardant materials.
 Plenum cable is expensive, much more expensive than riser rated cable.
-Additionally the practice of running cables in plenum spaces is becoming less popular, and therefore demand for plenum rated cable is much less than riser rated cable.
+Additionally, the practice of running cables in plenum spaces is becoming less popular, and therefore demand for plenum rated cable is much less than riser rated cable.

 However, the plenum rated cables have a higher fire rating than riser cables.
 Thus, plenum cable can always replace riser cable, but riser cable cannot replace plenum cable in plenum spaces.
 The stiffness of CMR cable is less than that of CMP cables.
 This means CMR cable is easier to bend around corners of baseboards and ceilings.
 This can allow a tighter fit against corners to minimize the look of cables.
-The following two pictures shows the burning test of these two cables.
+The following pictures show the burning test of these two cables.

 One final tip to keep in mind is that If you will never need to run it through air-handling ducts/spaces, just get Riser rated.
-But, for retrofits, that’s often the easiest route from basement to the upper floors and sometimes a few basement ceiling joist spaces are covered over with tin to use as inexpensive cold air return ducts.
+But, for retrofits, that’s often the easiest route from the basement to the upper floors and sometimes a few basement ceiling joist spaces are covered over with tin to use as inexpensive cold air return ducts.
 If you have to go through those, Plenum rating is required, too.
 If there’s ever a hot enough fire to melt CMR’s covering, any toxic fumes it might emit will be among the least of your worries. but the Riser rating means its fire-resistance will keep the flames from following it between floors.